esnet/gdg/website/content/docs/gdg/getting_started.md

 3. Wildcard configuration (all folders)

-### Authentication Concepts
+## Authentication Concepts

-First let's touch on a few things regrading grafana and authentication.
-You can connect to the grafana API (which is what GDG is using) by either using basic authentication (aka. username/password) or using a service token.
+First let's touch on a few things regrading Grafana and authentication.
+You can connect to the Grafana API (which is what GDG is using) by either using basic authentication (aka. username/password) or using a service token.

 Tokens are bound to a specific org and cannot cross the Org separation no matter what permission they are given.
-Users can be grafana admins, org admins ect.
+Users can be Grafana admins, org admins ect.
 What they can/cannot do will vary on what entities you're trying to access.

-Anything do to with Org will require a grafana admin.
+Anything to do with Org will require a Grafana admin.
 If you're trying to fetch dashboards a service token will work fine.